mohdAkibUddin/YouTubeToSpotify/README.md

 Project Purpose:

-To take our YouTube playlist and co it over to Spotify
+To take your YouTube playlist and copy it over to Spotify